eformat/mlops-setup/README.md

 ```
 #### Tests

-You can test CUDA and NVIDIA drivers are working in a container using tje nvidia/cuda image - the docker run commands should all be equivalent now:
+You can test CUDA and NVIDIA drivers are working in a container using the nvidia/cuda image - the docker run commands should all be equivalent now:

 ```
 docker run --runtime=nvidia --rm nvidia/cuda nvidia-smi